janstaffa/tower/spec/arch.md

 - MI ... store value on the data BUS to memory
 - MO ... output value in memory to the data BUS
 - INI ... store value on the data BUS to the instruction register

-**Interfaces**
-- DVE ... enable the device logic to access the data BUS
-- DVW ... if high the data from the device will be put on the data BUS, if low data from the data BUS will be sent to the device

 **Address injection**
 - _RAMSTART ... sets the address BUS to the first address in RAM